What Are Good Skills To Put On A Resume

 There are two types of skills: Hard Skills and Soft Skills.
 Let’s find the difference and then move on to what you need for your resume.

-As you can see hard skills are basically a combination of technical and non-technical expertise in your field.
-This is why going forward in the article; I will use the term technical skills or non-technical skills more often which essentially refers to hard skills.
+As you can see, hard skills combine technical and non-technical expertise in your field.
+Going forward in the article, I will use the term technical or non-technical skills more often, which essentially refers to hard skills.

 Here is the catch where most job applicants fail and get stuck.
-Almost all the time the required technical skills are already mentioned in the job description.
-In this case, it is a lot easier to use ATS tools such as NextJobPro to scan job descriptions and use the suggested skills in your resume.
-Incorporating these skills in your resume tells employers that you are the best match for their needs.
+Almost all the time, the required technical skills are already mentioned in the job description.
+In this case, using ATS tools such as NextJobPro to scan job descriptions and use the suggested skills in your resume is much easier.
+Incorporating these skills in your resume tells employers you are the best match for their needs.

-Hard skills are learned on the job through structured training, and they are critical for your success in your professional career.
+Hard skills are learned on the job through structured training and are critical for your success in your professional career.

-It is important to keep in mind that every job requires a different set of skills.
-Some might focus on improving machine learning, others may create schematics, and still, others might use worksheets to organize and monitor their finances.
-Regardless of the situation, it's how you showcase or advertise those technical skills that will get you noticed and considered for an interview, where you will also defend those very same skills.
+It is essential to remember that every job requires different skills.
+Some might focus on improving machine learning, others may create schematics, and others might use worksheets to organize and monitor their finances.
+Regardless of the situation, how you showcase or advertise those technical skills will get you noticed and considered for an interview, where you will also defend those very same skills.

 Hard Skills Examples

-As I said the requirement for hard skills varies from industry to industry, however, there are some skills that are universal and are applicable to almost every industry.
-Here is the list of such skills that you should learn in 2022.
+As I said, hard skill requirements vary from industry to industry.
+However, some skills are universal and apply to almost every industry.
+Here is the list of such skills that you should learn in 2024.

 Microsoft Office

 It is an application suite that enables users to perform specific tasks (such as creating and editing documents) on a computer.
-There are several applications included in the suite, such as Word, Excel, PowerPoint, Outlook, Access, and OneNote.
+Several applications are included in the suite, such as Word, Excel, PowerPoint, Outlook, Access, and OneNote.

 Email Writing and Management